 Which network topology is the most common?

 There are several different types of network topology.
-Each type is designed for its own unique purpose—there is no “one-size-fits-all” topology.
+Each type is designed for its own unique purpose—there is no “one-size-fits-all”.
 Finding the right layout for your customers’ networks depends on the overall size of each network and your specific objectives.
-Some of the most common types of network topology include star, bus, ring, tree, mesh, and hybrid topology.
+Some of the most common types include star, bus, ring, tree, mesh, and hybrid.
 Here’s a brief overview of each:

 - Ring topology, as its name suggests, features all nodes arranged in a ring.
 Data can travel through the ring in either direction, passing through each node until it reaches its destination.
 Because only one node on the ring can send data at any given time, the chance of packet collisions is greatly reduced.
 However, like bus topology, one failed node in a ring layout can take all others down with it.
-Bandwidth is also limited in ring topology, bringing scalability into question.
+Bandwidth is also limited, bringing scalability into question.

 - Mesh topologies form web-like structures of interconnected nodes.
 The nodes then leverage logic to identify the most efficient route for transmitting each data packet.
 In some cases, the data is flooded and the information is sent to all nodes within the network without the need for routing logic.
 Mesh topologies often require numerous cables and can be labor-intensive to set up.
 However, many MSPs consider them worth the effort due to their reliable, failure-resistant nature.

 - Hybrid topology leverages two or more layouts to meet network usage needs.
 The tree topology is technically an example of a hybrid topology, as it combines star and bus structures.
 Hybrid technologies offer a great deal of flexibility and are common among large companies—particularly those broken down into many different departments.
 Because these topologies are so complex, they require a great deal of experience to manage.

 Each of these network topologies boasts its own set of benefits, as well as some unique drawbacks.
 It’s up to MSPs to listen to the needs of their customers and find the best fit.